-I am a wife (married 18 years) and a mum of two teenage girls.
+I am a mum to two teenage girls.

-I have volunteered for the Taranaki Cancer Society for 7 years and are excited to now be a paid member of the staff.
+I volunteered for the Taranaki Cancer Society for seven years before becoming a member of the staff.

 In my spare time I enjoy volunteering, walking, listening to music, getting my family from A-B (taxi driver) and spending time with family and friends.

 Role: Health Promoter

 Kia Ora.
 I am delighted to be starting in this job as Health Promoter Toitū Te Whenua for Taranaki Cancer Society.
 I have thoroughly enjoyed my teaching career, and have finished on a real high teaching Year 9 Te Reo Maori at New Plymouth Girl’s High School.
 I am passionate about my volunteer involvement with the Trade Aid social entitiy.
 I feel very fortunate to be given this opportunity to work for The Cancer Society and to combine my education experience with my love of working in the ‘not for profit’ sector.
 I am excited to have the chance to help to improve community health and well-being, to teach people about cancer prevention and risk reduction and to work with other sectors to achieve these goals.